mrabousakho/KQL-Hunting-Playbook/README.md

 | where SHA256 == "224462ce5e3304e3fd0875eeabc829810a894911e3d4091d4e60e67a2687e695"
 | project TimeGenerated, ActionType, FileName, FolderPath
 | order by TimeGenerated asc
 * * *
+### Using the SHA256 from known file, track the file forward through rename events.
+### What is the final observed file name tied to this hash?
+DeviceFileEvents
+| where DeviceName == "azwks-phtg-02"
+| where TimeGenerated between (datetime(2025-12-09) .. datetime(2025-12-23))
+| where SHA256 == "224462ce5e3304e3fd0875eeabc829810a894911e3d4091d4e60e67a2687e695"
+| project TimeGenerated, ActionType, FileName, FolderPath
+| order by TimeGenerated asc

+* * *
 # Defender Exclusion Detection Has Multiple Paths